-While this scene takes place, the children express his activities in words and in this way acquire the opportunity to use language in a real life situation.
-Also, the initial step is now taken for a more general conversation about matters that are related to the event.
+While this scene takes place, the children express his/her activities in words and, in this way, acquire the opportunity to use language in a real-life situation.
+Also, the initial step is now taken for a more general conversation about matters related to the event.
 This is followed by the teacher giving an assignment to write about a related theme.

-This lesson illustrates how the teacher has planned to make available the language that the children have to learn.
-The fact that it is a second language lesson obliges him to create a context within which the language can be used functionally, since talking is the primary purpose.
-Have the forms conversation, play and assignment become evident to you during the course of the lesson?
-The teacher has designed the lesson such that the lesson progresses by means of conversation but the level of the children and the fact that he has to dramatize, also allows the activation of the lesson to take on the form of play.
-By means of conversation and play, the teacher has infused the particular lesson situation with language as the content the children become involved with.
+This lesson illustrates how the teacher has planned to make available the language which the children must learn.
+The fact that it is a second language lesson obliges him/her to create a context within which the language can be used functionally, since talking is the primary purpose.
+Have the forms conversation, play and assignment become evident to you during this lesson?
+The teacher has designed the lesson such that the lesson progresses by means of conversation, but the level of the children and the fact that he/she must dramatize, also allows the activation of the lesson to take on the form of play.
+By means of conversation and play, the teacher has infused the lesson situation with language as the content the children become involved with.
 Conversation and play bring to light the content and allow it to be lived such that the children become involved in the event by learning.

-What is remarkable in this lesson is that language is not the carrier of meaning only during the conversation but the learning material in itself primarily is because the specific aim is language acquisition.
-The pupils' learning is observable in activities such as viewing, imitating in play, repeating after and doing while the teacher's assistance has assumed the forms of leading in play, prompting, narrating, dramatizing, indicating and giving an assignment.
-The didactic forms of actualization that are prominent in the lesson are conversation, play and assignment.
+What is remarkable in this lesson is that language is not the carrier of meaning only during the conversation, but the learning material primarily is, because the specific aim is language acquisition.
+The pupils' learning is observable in activities such as viewing, imitating in play, repeating after, and doing while the teacher's assistance has assumed the forms of leading in play, prompting, narrating, dramatizing, indicating and giving an assignment.
+The didactic forms of actualization, which are prominent in the lesson, are conversation, play and assignment.